Bill

 Bill Summary

-An act to amend Section 5272.5 of, and to add Section 5272.3 to, the Business and Professions Code, relating to outdoor advertising, and declaring the urgency thereof, to take effect immediately.
+An act to amend Section 5272.2 of the Business and Professions Code, relating to outdoor advertising, and declaring the urgency thereof, to take effect immediately.

 AI Summary